Buffalo Bill Ranch State Historical Park

 Apparently, Buffalo Bill likes to split his time between the spirit world, Irma’s Hotel, perhaps a few of his other favorite places and his earthly retirement home, Scout’s Rest Ranch mostly during the winter months when the museum is closed to the public.
 He probably enjoys the rodeos in the stadium next to his old properties.

-his presence is noticed.
-He was not shy while alive and he isn’t even in spirit form.
+When he does stop by during tourist season, his presence is noticed.
+He was not shy while alive and he isn’t now, even in spirit form.

-The spirit of Buffalo Bill still is very fond of children, having a big heart for especially young boys and girls, who probably remind him of his own children.
+The spirit of Buffalo Bill is still very fond of children, having a big heart for especially young boys and girls, who probably remind him of his own children.

-I found in my research on at least two separate occasions, young kids who were not at all afraid were delightedly shaking hands with a pair invisible hands not seen by the adults but by the children who are more open.
+I found in my research on at least two separate occasions, young kids who were not at all afraid, who were delightedly shaking hands with a pair invisible hands not seen by the adults but by the children who are more open.
 They identified this spirit by looking at a picture of Buffalo Bill.

-Tour Guides have had personal experiences with this spirit as well.
 Perhaps this is why visitors now take a self-guided tour through the mansion.
 Guides only tell you about the dining room and other first floor rooms.

-employees and even superintendents know he is there, perhaps supervising as well as enjoying his space.
+During the winter months, employees and even superintendents know he is there, perhaps supervising as well as enjoying his space.

 A park superintendent, Aric Riggins, is a believer in spirits, after having some experiences with the spirit of Buffalo Bill.

-For example: Riggins reports hearing a man’s foot steps going up the stairs, through the second floor and back again.
+For example: Riggins reports hearing a man’s footsteps going up the stairs, through the second floor and back again.

-Spirit of Buffalo Bill still likes to be there in a crisis to encourage the living.
+The Spirit of Buffalo Bill still likes to be there in a crisis to encourage the living.

 When the Park Superintendent arrived to help, he found Buffalo Bill’s favorite big leather recliner had been moved near the front door and continued to rock vigorously by itself all morning, as if he was trying to encourage the living in letting them know he was there with them.